Banking, Finance & Insurance Syllabus 2025: Check Semester-wise Syllabus & Subjects

 Vidhi JainContent Writer

 Banking, Finance, and Insurance courses provide the students with detailed knowledge of banking operations, financial markets, economics, accounting, banking law, and regulations.
-Some popular courses in banking include BCom in Banking and Insurance, BBA in Banking and Financial Services, MBA in Banking and Finance, BVoc in Banking and Financial Services, and PGDM in Banking and Financial Services.
+Some of the popular courses in banking include BCom in Banking and Insurance, BBA in Banking and Financial Services, MBA in Banking and Finance, BVoc in Banking and Financial Services, and PGDM in Banking and Financial Services.

-The Banking syllabus varies based on the course level, course type, and the college offering the course.
+The Banking syllabus differs based on the course level, course type, and the college offering the course.
 However, some basic core subjects in the Banking syllabus include Principles and Practices of Banking, Business Economics, Financial Management, Financial Accounting and Cost Accounting, Credit Management, and Customer Relationship Management.

 The Banking syllabus covered in the classroom is the right mix of core subjects, specialized electives, skill enhancement courses, and project work.
 In addition to the classroom curriculum, students are eager to learn about the syllabi for various bank exams in the country, such as IBPS PO, IBPS Clerk, SBI PO, SBI Clerk, and RBI Assistant.
 The Bank exam syllabus comprises subjects such as English Language, Reasoning Ability, Quantitative Aptitude, and General Awareness.

-Students majorly pursue Banking, Finance, and Insurance specialization at the UG and PG levels through BCom, BBA, and MBA degrees, followed by BVoc, BA, and PGDM courses.
+Students mostly pursue Banking, Finance, and Insurance specialization at the UG and PG levels through BCom, BBA, and MBA degrees, followed by BVoc, BA, and PGDM courses.
 This article discusses in detail the Banking syllabus for some of the top courses popular among students, prominent books and authors, and top colleges, along with the respective Banking syllabus PDFs.

-Links related to Banking Syllabus:
+Links helpful to Banking Syllabus:

 Bank Exams: 10 Best Bank Exams To Gear Up For In 2025